-When you help your son pack his things and send him off to college and life on his own, it can seem pretty straightforward at first.
-He’s a man now.
+When you help your son or daughter pack their things and send them off to college and life on their own, it can seem pretty straightforward at first.
+They’re an adult now.
 Your job as a parent is over.
-The responsibility for his future rests in his hands.
+The responsibility for their future rests in their hands.

-But when you start seeing signs that your college-aged son may be getting involved with drugs, the situation becomes murky.
+But when you start seeing signs that your newly-adult-aged child may be getting involved with drugs, the situation becomes murky.

-Should you intervene, or let him sort things out on his own?
+Should you intervene, or let them sort things out on their own?

 How responsible should you feel for your adult child’s actions?

-Where’s the line between letting him be independent and stepping in as a parent?
+Where’s the line between letting them be independent and stepping in as a parent?

 The Line Between Freedom and Safety

 Parents can be hesitant to get involved when they see their college-aged children using substances, because they’re unclear about what their role should be at this point in their child’s life.

 While it’s good to foster a healthy sense of independence and give young people a chance to work out their own problems, a parent always has a right – and a responsibility – to intervene when their child’s safety is at risk, regardless of the child’s age.
 Substance use is most definitely a safety concern, and age shouldn’t be a deterrent from sending a child to rehab, if necessary.

 When you see obvious signs that your son or daughter is using drugs, getting involved in the drug culture, or partying too much, there’s no time like the present to offer help and get them on the path to recovery.
 Early intervention prevents the problem from getting especially dire.